MechMadHog/mechmadhog/README.md

 ⚡ **Fun fact**: I have **dyspraxia**, which means my thoughts often take the scenic route… perfect for finding the solutions no one else sees.

-Take a look around — you’ll find working prototypes, polished builds, and the occasional “happy accident.”
+Take a look around; you’ll find working prototypes, polished builds, and the occasional “happy accident.”
 [**Visit my site**](https://mechmadhog.com) or dive into my [**CodePen experiments**](https://codepen.io/Mike-MacDonagh/).